hvarnadoe/harrison/README.md

-# About Me
+# Hello

-Hello, my name is Harrison Varnadoe.
-I am graduating from Kennesaw State University with a Bachelor of Science in Computer Science in May.
-I am looking for a job in software engineering and have expirence with C#, .NET, Angular, and Dart.
-Check out my website [here](https://hvarnadoe.github.io/harrison/) for more info about me and the projects I have worked on.
-My resume can be found [here](https://github.com/hvarnadoe/harrison/blob/master/docs/2024-Harrison_Varnadoe_Resume.pdf).
+I’m Harrison Varnadoe, graduating senior from Kennesaw State University with a Bachelor of Science in Computer Science in May 2025.
+I’m in the market for a career in software engineering and have expieence with C#, .NET, Angular, and Dart.
+Check out my website [here](https://hvarnadoe.github.io/harrison/) for more information about my projects.
+Additionally, my resume can be found [here](https://github.com/hvarnadoe/harrison/blob/master/docs/2024-Harrison_Varnadoe_Resume.pdf).